wamp-proto/wamp-proto/spec/advanced.md

 **Session Management**

-A session has joined a realm on a router:
+A session has joined a realm:

   wamp.session.on_join

-A session has left a realm on a router:
+A session has left a realm:

   wamp.session.on_leave